Eric Otter Bacon

 ARTIST STATEMENT

 Richard Silliboy is a Mi’kmaq basketmaker.
 He has been harvesting ash and weaving potato baskets, pack baskets, and other traditional styles for decades.
 Growing up in Houlton, Maine, Richard’s mother taught him basketmaking.
 Richard often conducts workshops on basketry.
-He served as the President of the Maine Indian Basketmakers’ Alliance for ten years, and now serves on the Board of Directors.
+He served as the President of the Maine Indian Basketmakers’ Alliance for ten years and now serves on the Board of Directors.
 He also has made presentations at various conferences about the significance of tribal history and traditions.
-Highly respected for his knowledge of brown ash and his concern for the threat of the emerald ash borer, an insect which has decimated brown ash trees in the Midwest, Richard has been invited to attend various conferences.
+Richard has been invited to attend various conferences.
+He is highly respected for his knowledge of brown ash and his concern for the threat of the emerald ash borer, an insect that has decimated brown ash trees in the Midwest.
 He has also been asked by the Maine Arts Commission and the Maine Indian Basketmakers Alliance to take on apprentices to learn brown ash basketmaking.
-Integral to the Micmac culture is the belief of giving back to the Creator, and there has been a tradition among Micmacs who harvest a natural resource to leave something behind after the harvest, such as tobacco or some other item.
-Richard continues to harvest brown ash trees and his giving back has taken on an even broader meaning through his willingness to share his knowledge of brown ash basketry with others.
+Integral to the Micmac culture is the belief in giving back to the Creator, and there has been a tradition among Micmacs who harvest a natural resource to leave something behind after the harvest, such as tobacco or some other item.
+Richard continues to harvest brown ash trees, and his giving back has taken on an even broader meaning through his willingness to share his knowledge of brown ash basketry with others.

 Sarah Sockbeson